Narrandera: History

 Narrandera is a river town with a rich heritage.
 Captain Charles Sturt is credited with being the first European to observe the area that later was to become known as Narrandera.
 However Sturt, who passed through the district on 12 December 1829, was not the first explorer to cast eyes on the Murrumbidgee River.
 The upper Murrumbidgee, the "Big Water", was first noted in April 1821 by Charles Throsby.
-The name Narrandera is derived from Wiradjuri nharrang, meaning "frill-necked lizard". and the name of the local Narrungderah Clan.
+The name Narrandera is derived from the Wiradjuri word nharrang, meaning "frill-necked lizard". and the name of the local Narrungderah clan.

 Massacre of Narrungderah people

-The local indigenous people of the Wiradjuri Nation, as noted were all but destroyed by settlement, disease brought by European settlers, and clashes with the settlers.
-The last blow was a massacre of the remainder of the Narrungderah Clan by a small group of European settlers near what is now referred to as Massacre, or Murdering Island, and is known to have left only one survivor.
-The people of the Wiradjuri nation who now reside in Narrandera make up ten percent of the population of the town, and predominantly came from the regions south and west of Narrandera, but were dis-located by colonial expansion.
+The local Aboriginal people of the Wiradjuri nation, were all but destroyed by settlement, disease brought by European settlers, and clashes with the settlers.
+The last blow was a massacre of the remainder of the Narrungderah clan by a small group of European settlers near what is now referred to as Massacre, or Murdering Island, and is known to have left only one survivor.
+The people of the Wiradjuri nation who now reside in Narrandera make up ten percent of the population of the town, and predominantly came from the regions south and west of Narrandera, but were dislocated by colonial expansion.

 Settlement

-Narrandera had its first recorded mention as a pastoral station or "run" (Narrandera Run) in 1848, at which time the property held by Mr Edward Flood comprised approximately 76800 acres.
+Narrandera had its first recorded mention as a pastoral station or "run" (Narrandera Run) in 1848, at which time the property held by Edward Flood comprised approximately 76800 acres.

 In 1850, surveyor James Larmer reserved a site for what would later become Narrandera.
 The township developed in the early 1860s.
 Gillenbah post office opened nearby on 1 March 1859 and was replaced by the Narrandera office in 1861.
 A Gillenbah office was open from 1881 to 1892 and from 1906 to 1941.

 The Borough of Narrandera was constituted by proclamation dated 17 March 1885, and gazetted the following day.
 The centenary of Local Government in Narrandera was celebrated in 1985.